vectorgrp/sil-kit-adapters-qemu/chardev/README.md

     ...
 ```

-Finally, you can test sending characters to ``/dev/ttyS1`` inside QEMU, which will be received by SilKitAdapterQemu
+Finally, you can test sending characters to ``/dev/ttyS1`` inside QEMU, which will be received by sil-kit-adapter-qemu
-out of the socket port 23456, sent to SilKitDemoChardevEchoDevice which will send them back, before finally be resent
+out of the socket port 23456, sent to sil-kit-demo-chardev-echo-device which will send them back, before finally be resent
 through the QEMU socket connection and you'll see them printed by the ``cat`` command launched during the setup.

 If you chose not to use SSH to read what is incoming from ``ttyS1``, it is recommended to make the terminal pause to